-Ariel Carson (AmSAT) is based in New York City.
+Ariel Carson M.AmSAT, SEP, is based in New York City.
 She received her teaching certification (1600 hours over 3 years) through Alexander Technique New York City (ATNYC) , headed by second generation teachers John Nicholls and Nanette Walsh.
 Nancy Napier, Dave Berger, and Raja Selvam were her primary teachers of Somatic Experiencing.
 She is the Associate Director of Riverside Initiative for the Alexander Technique as well as a faculty member there.
 She has assisted at The Juilliard School, and taught at Boston University where she earned her BFA.
 Ariel previously worked as a teaching artist for the Leadership Program, teaching leadership skills through the arts to under-served students in New York City public schools.
-She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release traumas that have gotten trapped in their nervous systems.
-From her work with U.S. veterans, activists, performers, social workers, and the LGBTQ community, Ariel is most interested in using the Alexander Technique and Somatic Experiencing work as part of a holistic and multifaceted approach to cultivating greater sustainability, resilience, vitality, and freedom in the body-minds of her current and future clients.
+From her work with U.S. veterans, activists, performers, social workers, and the LGBTQ community, Ariel is most interested in using the Alexander Technique and Somatic Experiencing work as part of a holistic and multifaceted approach to cultivating greater sustainability, resilience, vitality, and freedom in her current and future clients.